Top 5 Call Reduction Strategies for Contact Centres in 2025

 So, what’s the solution to this problem?
 How can contact centres cope with extreme call volumes without hiring hundreds of extra agents?

 The answer lies in reducing the amount of incoming calls to begin with effective call reduction strategies.
-In this article, we’ll explore how to do just that - we’ll cover:

 • The impact of high call volume on contact centres and customer satisfaction